givelively/gl_command/README.md

 ### Stubbing with `build_context`

-If you need the response from a command (typically because you are stubbing it), you can use the `build_context` method to create a context with the desired response.
+If you need the response from a command (typically because you are stubbing it), use the `build_context` method to create a context with the desired response.
 This has the advantage of using the actual Command's `requires`, `allows`, and `returns` methods.

 ```ruby
 class SomeCommand < GLCommand::Callable